15 Hacking your future

-It’s all too easy to overlook mistakes in your own writing because its difficult to be both an author and an editor of the same text.
+It’s very easy to overlook mistakes in your own writing because its difficult to be both an author and an editor of the same text.
 That’s true of any written communication such as a covering letter, personal statement, email, essay or any message that you write.
 Mistakes are particularly common in CVs (or résumés) because they are so personal.
 You can spend hours carefully polishing the words and the formatting but not see a fatal error at the top of page one.
-Hacking20 other people’s CV’s will help you debug and improve your own.
-You may need to use ingenious hacks like the temporary fix to the bridge in figure 15.1.
-Fixing other peoples bridges will help you improve your own bridges, see section 0.5.1.
+Hacking29 other people’s CV’s will help you debug and improve your own.
+You may need to use ingenious hacks like the temporary fix to the bridge in figure 9.1.
+Fixing other peoples bridges will help you improve your own bridge, see section 0.5.1.
 You’ll build better bridges to more interesting and ambitious destinations.

 - Eating your own dogfood by reading your own written work ALOUD